rxxciobanu/InvictusLabs/README.md

 ## Value added (AAVE) ##
 For example, we can answer questions such as how the risk of a malicious borrower could ‘’intoxicate’’ others, via ripple effects.

+- building trust and transparency in the lending pool, ensuring more liquidity will be deployed as a consequence
+- more borrowers will be incentivised to take undercollateralized loans due to available liquidity,  and less interest paid
 ## Methods ##
 * Copula model (our benchmark)
 * Stand-alone model (also known as Borrower model)